Lake Disappear: Gallery

-approximate maximum extent of Lake Disappear in blue, extent of Okete Volcanics in pink.
+Approximate maximum extent of Lake Disappear in blue, extent of Okete Volcanics in pink.
 The sinkhole is in the southwest corner of the lake.
-The stream re-emerges due south, near the foot of the map, disappears for another 200 metres, then joins Te Maari Stream and runs into Aotea Harbour.
+The stream re-emerges due south, near the foot of the map, disappears for another 200 m, then joins Te Maari Stream and runs into Aotea Harbour.
 Diagram based on the 1971 one inch (contours in feet) and 1994 GNS 1:50,000 maps - sourced from LINZ.